janwilmans/nullptr/_posts/2018-08-06-refurbish-legacy-code.md

     }

-Here we used make_unique to allocate the object and in process() took the ownership from the unique_ptr and continue passing the 'old way' to p2() Theoretically, just could even start on both sides at the same time and work towards the middle, but I'm not sure that would serve any purpose.
+Here we used make_unique<> to allocate the object and in process() took the ownership from the unique_ptr and continue passing the 'old way' to p2().
+Theoretically, just could even start on both sides at the same time and work towards the middle, but I'm not sure that would serve any purpose.

 ## const correctness

-Another thing that is useful to document is the intention a method is not supposed change anything.
+Another thing that is useful to document is the intention a method is not supposed to change anything.
 In my code base this was not really done (anywhere).
-The problem with added const retrospectively is that making a method const will probably mean you have to make other methods const as well, this can snowball really quick.
+The problem with added const retrospectively is that making a method const will probably mean you have to make other methods const as well and this can snowball really quick.
 A good way I found to start adding it is to use a static analysis tool (I used Resharper C++) to tell you what methods can be made const (leaf methods) that are not const right now.
 After you have done this, re-running the tool will get you the next level of methods to make const, if you repeat this cycle a few (5-10) times you can quickly improve the const-correctness of a project a lot.

 ## smartpointers and RAII types